Experience a Central Asian Odyssey on this epic 26 day journey exploring the ancient lands and medieval cities of the fabled Silk Route

 Day 1 Fly via Istanbul, to Almaty.

-Day 2 Transfer to the Ritz Carlton for overnight.
+Day 2 Transfer to the Ritz Carlton for an overnight stay.
 (D)

 Day 3 Drive to Charyn Canyon, a unique natural wonder formed 12 million years ago.
 Discover unspoiled nature and breathtaking vistas.
 Picnic lunch before continuing to the Kolsai Lakes, check-in at the Saty Village guesthouse for an overnight stay.
 (B, L, D)